The Silk Road Experience

 INCLUDED: Breakfast, Lunch, Dinner

-ACCOMMODATION: Hotel Amelia (or similar), Bukhara, Uzbekistan
+ACCOMMODATION: Amelia Boutique Hotel, Bukhara, Uzbekistan

-Day 7: BUKHARA TO SAMARKAND
+Day 11: BUKHARA TO SAMARKAND

 After breakfast today you’ll get time to visit Ark Citadel – Bukhara’s original fortress and a symbol of power – quite possibly more than 2,000 years old.
 Then, you’ll meet up with Davlat Bronovich Toshev, a miniature painting master.